-On February 8, 2024, the Farm Credit Administration approved a final rule to amend its regulatory capital requirements to define and establish risk-weightings for High Volatility Commercial Real Estate (HVCRE) exposures by assigning a 150% riskweighting to such exposures, instead of the current 100% to reflect their increased risk characteristics.
-The rule further ensures comparability between the Farm Credit Administration's risk-weightings and the federal banking regulators.
+On February 8, 2024, the Farm Credit Administration approved a final rule to amend its regulatory capital requirements to define and establish risk-weightings for High Volatility Commercial Real Estate (HVCRE) exposures by assigning a 150% risk-weighting to such exposures, instead of the current 100% to reflect their increased risk characteristics.
+The rule further ensures comparability between the Farm Credit Administration's risk-weightings and the federal banking regulators, with deviations as appropriate to accommodate the different regulatory, operational and credit considerations of the System.
 The final rule excludes certain acquisition, development and construction loans that do not present as much risk and therefore do not warrant the risk weight for HVCRE.
 In addition, the final rule adds an exclusion for loans originated for less than \$500,000.
-The final rule will become effective on January 1, 2025.
+The final rule will become effective on January 1, 2025, however, on October 16, 2024, the Farm Credit Administration extended the implementation date to January 1, 2026.